Scydact/pensum-extractor/DEV_NOTES.md

 - [X] Get dark mode from user preference (using @media stuff thingy, check the original DarkMode class)
 - [X] Add labels to the Uni/Career React-Select selectors.
 - [X] Display loose mats somewhere
+- [X] Do .course and .passed coloring using css variables with hsv().

 TODO: Extra new features